Skip to main content

 Response includes campaign_id (e.g., 200).

-Step 2: Add reward methods as prizes with usage limits
+Step 2: Add reward methods as prizes with usage limits and usage cost

 POST /internal/alter-reward-method